web-servers/jws-operator/Parameters.md

 See Horizontal Pod Autoscaling in openshift or kubernetes for more details how to use it.

 ## PersistentLogs
 If PersistentLogs is true catalina.out of every pod will be saved in a PersistentVolume in order to remain available after a possible pod failure.
-(Note that useSessionClustering need to be true)
 ```
   persistentLogs: true
 ```

 ## EnableAccessLogs
 If EnableAccessLogs is true but PersistentLogs is false access log will just get produced but not saved in a PV.
-Access logs of every pod will be saved in a PV in case that EnableAccessLogs and PersistentLogs are true in parallel.(Note that useSessionClustering need to be true)
+Access logs of every pod will be saved in a PV in case that EnableAccessLogs and PersistentLogs are true in parallel.
 ```
   enableAccessLogs: true
 ```